 French fries are a food that can be enjoyed in many different ways.
 You can get them thin and crispy, thick and salty, waffled, crinkle-cut, sweet potato or covered in a variety of different toppings like cheese, gravy or—for those of us who like to enjoy salty-sweet combinations—even chocolate.
 In Amsterdam, you can even get a dish called Patatje Oorlog, a combination of mayonnaise and spicy peanut satay sauce all over thick European-style fries for a wild mashup of international flavors.

 While you can order some kind of french fries at just about any restaurant you go to, you can also enjoy them in the comfort of your own home in just a few steps.
 According to Fine Cooking Magazine, the best way to prepare french fries is to double fry them; once in hot oil (around 320°F) to cook them all the way through, and again in very hot oil (375°F) to make them crispy.
 An even simpler way to make your own french fries at home is to pick up an airfryer and cook a uniformly-cut medium batch of fries for 20 minutes at 400°F or until you’ve reached your desired crispiness.

-Pick up what you need to make your own french fries, plus all the foods, drinks and condiments you could want alongside them with Curbside Express.
-Pickup is free and delivery starts at just $5.95!Shop Curbside
+Pick up what you need to make your own french fries, plus all the foods, drinks and condiments you could want alongside them with Curbside Pickup & Delivery.
+Pickup is free and delivery starts at just $9.95!Shop Curbside